 Winter can be a quiet time in the garden, as many plants are dormant.
 But if your green fingers are itching and you’re craving some time outdoors, there’s still plenty to do in the garden during the winter months.
 There are also plenty of plants to enjoy at this time of year.

 Before you hunker down for the winter, some preparation is key – protect tender plants such as dahlias, cannas and bananas, and bring in or cover garden furniture.
 It’s also worth planting bulbs for colour in spring.

 Here are 10 tips for enjoying your garden in winter.

 Evergreens, from box balls and topiary to large, established shrubs, add vital structure in the garden year round but come to the fore in winter.
-There are many beautiful shrubs to choose from – browse our plant database for over 170 evergreen shrubs.
+There are many beautiful evergreen shrubs to choose from – browse our Plant Finder for inspiration.
 Sarcococca confusa, pictured, has the added advantage of strongly scented flowers, too.

 Plant bare-root plants